Overwatch 2 builds upon the legacy and foundation of the original hero shooter with a host of new gameplay and progression systems.

 Rainbow Six Siege has always taken a more tactical approach to FPS combat than Overwatch while also positioning itself as a team-based shooter.

-Gameplay focuses on 5v5 rounds where two teams compete in familiar modes like bomb defusal, hostage rescue, and asset protection.
+Gameplay focuses on 5v5 rounds where two teams compete in common modes like bomb defusal, hostage rescue, and asset protection.

-You’ll find just as much room for game-changing team plays that leverage each Operator’s kit and unique systems like destructible environments.
+You’ll find just as much space for game-altering team plays that leverage each Operator’s kit and unique systems like destructible environments.

-Some would argue that such features result in Siege having a much higher skill ceiling than Overwatch 2, and we can’t say we disagree.
+Some would argue that such features result in Siege having a much higher skill threshold than Overwatch 2, and we can’t say we disagree.

 Counter-Strike: Global Offensive